Tenzro Network: The Operating System for the AI Economy

 - Comprehensive test suite and external security audit

-Tenzro Network enables a new paradigm for artificial intelligence: permissionless access to intelligence and security for both humans and AI agents.
-By combining a decentralized AI marketplace, TEE-protected inference, intelligent routing, dynamic pricing, autonomous agent infrastructure, and per-token micropayment settlement, Tenzro provides the foundational protocol for an AI-native economy.
+Tenzro Network is the operating system for the AI economy — not a blockchain that also does AI, but an AI-native economic system purpose-built for the agentic era.
+By combining a decentralized AI marketplace, TEE-protected inference, intelligent routing, dynamic pricing, autonomous agent infrastructure, and per-token micropayment settlement, Tenzro provides the foundational protocol where agents are first-class economic actors.

 Model providers can permissionlessly register and monetize their models without centralized gatekeepers.
 Users can discover and access models from multiple providers through a unified interface, paying only for tokens consumed.
 Agents can autonomously discover models, negotiate pricing, verify results, and settle payments without human intervention.
 TEE providers earn fees for hardware-rooted trust services, creating a marketplace for confidential computing.